WICG/aom/reference-delegate-explainer.md

 - This feature does not solve the [bottleneck effect](https://alice.pages.igalia.com/blog/how-shadow-dom-and-accessibility-are-in-conflict/#limitations-of-these-apis).
 It is difficult to find a compelling real-world example where this is a problem.
 - This does not affect the how attributes set on the host element work.
 For example, this does not tackle the problem of forwarding `role` or `aria-label`, etc. from the host element to an element inside.

-### The `referenceDelegate` attribute
+### The `referenceTarget` attribute

-A component can specify an element in its shadow tree to act as its "reference delegate".
-When the host component is the target of a IDREF like a label's `for` attribute, the delegate becomes the true target.
+A component can specify an element in its shadow tree to act as its "reference target".
+When the host component is the target of a IDREF like a label's `for` attribute, the referenceTarget becomes the effective target of the label.

-The shadow root specifies the ID of the delegate element inside the shadow DOM.
-This is done either in JavaScript with the `referenceDelegate` attribute on the `ShadowRoot` object, or in HTML markup using the `shadowrootreferencedelegate` attribute on the `<template>` element.
+The shadow root specifies the ID of the target element inside the shadow DOM.
+This is done either in JavaScript with the `referenceTarget` attribute on the `ShadowRoot` object, or in HTML markup using the `shadowrootreferencetarget` attribute on the `<template>` element.

 JavaScript example: